Now! Plugin for AdSense gets you started with Google AdSense. No mess, no fuss. Simplest Google AdSense plugin.

 adsense-leadout depending on the type.
 You can set the style for these classes in your theme

 style.css to control their appearance.

-The other plugin I have published, Easy AdSense, does everything that AdSense Now! does and more.
+The other plugin I have published, Easy AdSense, does everything that Now!
+Plugin for AdSense does and more.
 But in doing so, Easy AdSense has become an All-in-One AdSense plugin, and not "Easy" any more.
 I wanted to go back to the basics and provide a simple plugin to get our fellow bloggers started on AdSense.

-If you think AdSense Now! is too lean and mean for your taste, try my full-fledged, feature-rich plugin Easy AdSense.
-I plan to keep AdSense Now! simple.
+If you think Now!
+Plugin for AdSense is too lean and mean for your taste, try my full-fledged, feature-rich plugin Easy AdSense.
+I plan to keep Now!
+Plugin for AdSense simple.

 Note that you have to generate your adsense code from Google, and paste the entire code in the text box, replacing the existing text.
 Changing the publisher id alone is not good enough.

 If you just created the new Google AdSense code, it may not be active yet.
 Google takes about ten minutes or so before serving ads.
 Please try again later.

 Yes!
 Now, in V1.1+, you have more options (using Custom Fields) to control adsense blocks in individual posts/pages.
 Add custom fields with keys like

 no to have control how the Google adsense blocks show up in each post or page.
 A Custom Field